SCHOOL TRIP WORKSHOPS

 ZOO ANIMAL HUSBANDRY

 A flexible workshop that covers various different elements of zoo animal husbandry, especially exploring the unusual running of a zoo alongside a theme park.
 This workshop will look at subjects such as zoo animal behaviour, environmental enrichment, enclosure design, and positive reinforcement training.
-This workshop is majority classroom based, but includes hands on activities and tasks, as well as lots of visual aids and examples of zoo animal husbandry here at Chessington World of Adventures.

 BUSINESS & TOURISM